jefersonbraun/project1/_posts/2011-12-29-jekyll-introduction.md

 ---
 layout: post
-category : lessons
+category: lessons
-tags : [learn]
-description: |
+tags:
+  - learn
-  The Jekyll introduction outlines specifically what Jekyll is and why you would want to use it, as well as exactly how Jekyll does what it does.
+description: "The Jekyll introduction outlines specifically what Jekyll is and why you would want to use it,\nas well as exactly how Jekyll does what it does.\n"
+published: true
 ---

 ## Overview